What Are The Best Alternatives To Equity Release in 2024?

 Claiming Grants and Benefits

 The UK government provides various grants and benefits that could serve as a viable alternative to equity release.
-For instance, Pension Credit and Housing Benefits can help top up your income or cover your rent.
+For example, Pension Credit and Housing Benefits can help top up your income or cover your rent.

 Ensure that you’re claiming all the benefits you’re eligible for.
 There’s a wide range of support available from the government, from help with heating costs to support for those with disabilities.